madisongh/blissc/README.md

 * Recent version LLVM
 * CMake 3.13 or later, or a recent version of autotools

-Recent development and testing has been on Ubuntu 20.04 with gcc 9 and LLVM 9.0.1 (prebuilt llvm-9-dev package) and LLVM 10.0.1 (built from sources).
+Recent development and testing has been on Ubuntu 22.04 with gcc 11 and LLVM 12.0.

 ## Building the compiler